hansamaligamage/LicenseKey/README.md

 # LicenseKey
-This solution demonstrate how to create a unique license key for your application
+This solution demonstrate how to create a unique license key for your application.